andyweizhao/SPD4GNNs/README.md

 `` python runner.py --dataset cora --model gcn --manifold euclidean --classifier linear``

-Please note that the choice of datasets, models and manifolds remain open.
+Please note that the choice of datasets, models and manifolds remains open.
 Once chosen, the pipeline will load the optimal configuration of hyperparameters for the current setup in the 6-dimensional space, which can be found in the `json` folder (identified via grid-search).

 ## Requirements
 - Python == 3.8